SEN Information Report

 - We have a well-equipped Medical Room run by Mrs Barbara Isherwood who is First Aid Trained and responsible for dealing with students with medical issues.
 She distributes medication and is the person a student goes to if they feel unwell.

-- We also work closely with the locality team and have a weekly drop with a young people worker.
+- We have a weekly drop with a young people worker.

 - Some students may require additional support to ensure that emotional, social and mental health is appropriately developed and nurtured.
 These needs can be shown in different ways such as anxiety, behavioural difficulties or being uncommunicative.
-With your permission, we may access further specialist support through the CAF process.
+With your permission, we may access further specialist support through the EHA (Early Help Assessment) process.

 - Students with SEND can be very successful at our College and have equal opportunity to: